actions/runner/docs/start/envlinux.md

 You can easily correct the problem by execute `./bin/installdependencies.sh`.
 The `installdependencies.sh` script should install all required dependencies on all supported Linux versions

+## Git

+If you use git, git >= 2.9.0 is a pre-requisite for Linux agents.

+## Optionally Java if Tfvc

+The agent distributes team explorer everywhere.

+But, if you are using Tfvc, install Oracle Java 1.6+ as TEE uses Java.

 ## [More .Net Core Prerequisites Information](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)